Webinars de IBM Power en Dame Power. Cursos de IBM i , AIX , Linux , Kubernetes

 Preparation

-Choosing the distribution
+Choosing the Distribution

-# dnf install virtio-win-stable
+dnf install virtio-win-stable

-Creating the VM (just follow the wizard)
+Creating the Virtual Machine (just follow the wizard)

-Just like when we ran AIX on x86, don’t expect it to go very fast, although it took about an hour to install… actually about as long as it took on a PC of the time.
-What I do to see MS Messenger again!
-Enjoy the video and stay updated by following us!
+Just like when running AIX on x86, don’t expect it to be very fast, although it took me about an hour to install… pretty much the same time it would take on a PC back then.

 Conclusion